|

 Game text

-- The cloud guy in Land's End calls himself Mokuka, but in battle, his name is Mokura.
+• The cloud enemy in Land's End calls himself Mokuka, but in battle, his name is Mokura.

-- In Monstrotown shop, three Goombas sell a Mushroom that recovers 30 HP but turns you into a mushroom if used during battle.
+• In Monstrotown shop, three Goombas sell a Mushroom that recovers 30 HP but turns you into a mushroom if used during battle.
 The description box for this Mushroom says "Recoers 30 HP..."
-Obviously, Recoers should be Recovers.
+Obviously, they meant Recovers.

 Super Mario World